• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • assess core and penumbra if CTP is available

-• detect occlusion and its extent on CTA and decide whether mechanical recanalization is feasible (IV thrombolysis is usually contraindicated)
+• detect occlusion and its extent on CTA and decide whether mechanical recanalization is feasible; intravenous thrombolysis (IVT) is usually contraindicated

 • in the acute phase, MR DWI is ideal for the early detection of even subtle ischemic changes and subtle hemorrhages

-• in the subacute phase, MRI is best suited to assess the extent of WML
+• in the subacute phase, MRI is best suited to assess the extent of white matter lesions (WML) → FAZEKAS

 Neuropsychological evaluation

-• discrete neuropsychiatric impairments may go unnoticed; their detection depends on the type of tests used during the examination
+• discrete neuropsychiatric impairments may go unnoticed; their detection depends on the types of tests used during the examination

-• a complete assessment of the neuropsychiatric status is very lengthy and difficult
+• a complete assessment of the neuropsychiatric status is time-consuming and challenging

 • there is no consensus on the optimal number and type of tests, timing, and optimal method of data analysis